shiyuhang0/wait-for-tidbcloud-branch/README.md

         echo "The password is ${{ steps.wait-for-branch.outputs.password }}"
 ```

 Here is an example of how to use this action for multiple jobs.

-You must set addMask to false if you want to use the password in other jobs.
+> You must set addMask to false if you want to use the password in other jobs.
+Because GitHub action does not support sharing secrets between jobs now.
+See [this discussion](https://github.com/orgs/community/discussions/13082) for more details.

 ```
 jobs: